kunle009/FoundationDesign/README.md

 Lots of checks can be done on the Foundation which can be found in the notebooks contained in the examples folder To show the bending moment of the Foundation.
 The ```plot_bending_moment_X()``` can be called this figure will show the bending moment values at the critical location along the Foundation length or width.
+Plotting methods takes a show_plot argument which can either be True or False. which by default is True

     fdn_design.plot_bending_moment_X()
     fdn_design.plot_shear_force_X()